c410-f3r/ndsparse/README.md

 ## Nightly compiler

-For truly N-dimension structures, constant generics are being used and this feature can only be accessible with a nightly Rustc compiler.
+If dimensions or array storages with more than 32 elements are needed, then it is necessary to include the `const_generics` feature that is only available when using a nightly Rustc compiler.

 ## Future